 - Proper 13B: salvation as much more than ‘going to heaven when we die’ — retranslating our experience of “eternal life” (John 6:24-35).

-This week (after a week off for vacation), the day’s portion of John 6 (vv.
+This 4th week in the series (after a week off for vacation), the day’s portion of John 6 (vv.
 51-58) lends itself to introducing the element of transforming the old sacrifice into the new sacrifice, that is, self-sacrifice.
 As I outline below under the Gospel Reading, I see Jesus’s use of a more crude word for “eat” — trogein, which I translate as “feed off” — as a cue that he is challenging his listeners on their sacrificial thinking.
 He means to stir up in them the offensive thoughts of cannibalism because he has come to challenge them to give up all vestiges of sacrifice — most especially, the wrathful, punishing god who demands it.
-They think themselves above cannibals, but their sacrificial thinking is as deadly as ever.
+His listeners think themselves above cannibals, but their sacrificial thinking is as deadly as ever.
 Jesus will eventually let himself be their sacrificial lamb in order to expose the entire business.

 Christians need to hear this message just as much as Jesus’ fellow Jews.
 We have betrayed his rejection of sacrifice by becoming entrenched in a sacrificial reading of the cross, known as Penal Substitutionary Atonement (PSA).
 This is the week to challenge it.
 In the previous weeks of this series on elements of a New Reformation, the challenge is in terms not of portraying previous doctrines as wrong but rather as limited.
 The Reformation’s emphasis on grace, especially going to heaven when we die, is not wrong; it’s simply an incomplete picture.
 Here, with PSA we must urgently counsel rejection.
 It is a betrayal of Jesus’ mission.
-It puts back in place the sacrificial thinking which Jesus came to subvert into self-sacrificial thinking — living lives of loving service.
+It puts back into place the sacrificial thinking which Jesus came to subvert into self-sacrificial thinking — living lives of loving service.

 PSA restores with a vengeance (pun intended) the wrathful punishing god of sacrifice, the god who continues to demand our wars, mass incarceration, tribalism, economic injustice, etc., just as surely as ancient gods demanded cannibalism.